nbrugger-tgm/jitsu/docs/Writerside/topics/Unions.md

 # Unions

-A Union (formal "sum type") is a type that can be one of many (2..N)
+A Union (formal "sum type") is a type that can be one of many (2..N) types

 ``type JsonValue = int | string | JsonObject | JsonArray;``